Cooking can be quick, cheap and healthier than convenience and takeaway foods. Tips can help you cook healthy and tasty food, even when you are busy.

 - Don’t throw out leftovers – store them appropriately (such as refrigerated or frozen) for a quick meal the next day.
 Or reinvent the leftovers in a creative way; for example, pasta sauce can make a tasty jaffle filling.

-- Cook the night before – for example, cook in the evening (when any children have gone to bed) and ask your partner, if you have one, to help you with the preparation like chopping vegetables.
+- Cook the night before – for example, cook in the evening (when any children have gone to bed) and if you have a partner, ask them to help you with the preparation like chopping vegetables.
 This will speed up the process and make it more fun.
 This means time-consuming recipes like soups, curries, stews or casseroles can cook while you relax in the evening.

 Some people who live alone don’t like to cook for themselves.
 Different ways to motivate yourself include: